-Another example is grandchildren.
-For a grandchild to be considered an “eligible person” they must show they were wholly or partly dependent on the deceased at any time.
+Let’s take a look at grandchildren as an example.
+For a grandchild to be considered an “eligible person” for a family provision claim they must show they were wholly or partly dependent on the deceased at any time.

-• The gifts or benefits received by the grandchild from the grandparent must of such regularity and significance that it can be said that the grandparent assumed responsibility of the support and welfare of the grandchild.
+- the gifts or benefits received by the grandchild from the grandparent must be of such regularity and significance that it can be said that the grandparent assumed responsibility for the support and welfare of the grandchild.